 We made our own bird feeders recently and used old paper cups and yoghurt pots to make the moulds.

 This is a really simple but fun way to paint with the kids.
 Just drop some thin paint on your paper and use a straw to blow different patterns in it.
-Ollie didn’t have enough puff to blow the poster paint we had so I used food colouring instead and it worked perfectly.
+My 2 year old didn’t have enough puff to blow the poster paint we had, so I used food colouring instead and it worked perfectly.
 You could also try using watercolours or water down your paint to make it easier.
 Just remember to put your paper on a tray or something with sides before you start so you don’t end up with paint splatters all over the place!

 Straws are great for threading and working on fine motor skills.
-Ollie used to love threading straws into the holes of a colander and it kept him entertained for ages.
+My son used to love threading straws into the holes of a colander and it kept him entertained for ages.
 We’ve also used them to thread pasta on to – great if your child can’t manage string just yet.

 This was always a favourite last day of term activity at my school.
 We’d be given old newspaper, Sellotape and string and left for the afternoon to make whatever we wanted (maybe the teacher was as ready for the holidays as us).
 You could get the whole family involved and have a competition to see who can make the biggest tower.